aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Add an `UPDATE_WOMBAT` action to the reducer in `reducer.js`.
 Take your time to read through what the reducer currently does, and follow the established pattern to create your new action.

-To Update a Wombat you will need to *expect* the **New Name** of the Wombat (so that it can be changed), but also the **Old Name** of the Wombat (so that the reducer can find the Wombat that needs to be updated).
+To update a wombat you will need to provide the **new** name of the wombat (so that it can be changed) but also the **old** name (so that the reducer can find the wombat that needs to be updated).

-Make sure you can dispatch this new action successfully from the Redux DevTool.
+Make sure you can dispatch this new action successfully from Redux DevTools.
 You'll dispatch this action from code in a later step.

 #### Delete a Wombat

 Add a delete button next to each of the wombats so they can be deleted:

-- Modify the `Wombats.jsx` component to add a button against each of the wombats.
+- Modify the `Wombats.jsx` component to add a button next to each of the wombats.
 - Add an event listener to handle an `onClick` event.
 - In the event listener, [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) a `DEL_WOMBAT` action to the store to delete the wombat based on its name.
 - **Important!** Make sure that:
   1. You can refer to the `dispatch` function from the `Wombats.jsx` file.
-  2. Ensure that the `DEL_WOMBAT` action works from your Dev Tools before making it work through your code.
+  2. Ensure that the `DEL_WOMBAT` action works from Redux DevTools before making it work through your code.
   3. The correct action is being dispatched from your code on the click event.
-(You could use a function to *produce* and action).
+You could use a function to *produce* an action: these are called *action creators*.

 #### Add a Wombat